Best Dog Brushes & De-Shedding Tools For German Shepherds

 Grooming Tips

-The German Shepherds usually require a quick brushing every few days or so to help remove loose hairs.
-They do shed profusely once or twice a year and during this time frequent brushing daily will help control the hair that might end up around the house or on the furniture.
+The German Shepherds usually require a quick brushing every few days or so to help remove loose hair.
+They do shed profusely once or twice a year, and during this time, frequent brushing will help control the hair that might end up around the house or on the furniture.

-Despite their constant shedding, German Shepherds rarely needs bathing.
+Despite their constant shedding, German Shepherds rarely need bathing.
 Only bathe your German Shepherd when he absolutely needs it.
 Bathing too often will strip the coat of essential oils.

 Challenges